-- Establish a 'baseline' within the workforce in terms of engagement, motivation and satisfaction
+Tie down a firm 'baseline' within the workforce in terms of engagement, motivation and satisfaction.

 An effective engagement strategy requires two pieces of research: one on engagement models; and one on the characteristics of the workforce.
 These will provide vital data to inform employee engagement strategy ideas and content.